 Some people do think SAHMs are living a lavish lifestyle and that at-home parents don't have to worry about money because the one person earning income in the house must bring home a six-figure paycheck.
-Pew Research has actually found that 34 percent of stay-at-home mothers are poor with only 10 percent of stay-at-home moms who hold a graduate degree living in a household income of at least $75,000.
-This 10 percent translates to about one percent of the 35-million U.S. mothers, both working moms and SAHMs, ages 18 to 69.
-The rich stay-at-home exists but the numbers show she's not as common as people think.
+In a 2014 Pew Research has found that 34 percent of stay-at-home mothers are poor with only 10 percent of stay-at-home moms who hold a graduate degree living in a household income of at least $75,000.
+This 10 percent translates to about one percent of the 35-million U.S. mothers, both working moms, and SAHMs, ages 18 to 69.
+The rich stay-at-home exists, but the numbers show she's not as common as people think.

-Some may think SAHMs can't save any money because they're having to be so thrifty.
-Living off one income does mean you have to live by a family budget but it doesn't mean families with one spouse staying home with the kids aren't saving money.
+Some may think SAHMs can't save any money because they have to be so thrifty.
+Living off one income does mean you have to live by a family budget, but it doesn't mean families with one spouse staying home with the kids aren't saving money.

-In fact, many stay-at-home moms are money masters.
+Many stay-at-home moms are money masters.
 They have to be.
 Raising kids is expensive and raising kids on one income isn't easy.
-But by having a solid budget in place and making adjustments where necessary, SAHMs are able to not only track all expenses but also bank money for rainy days, family vacations and even college funds.
+But by having a solid budget in place and making adjustments where necessary, SAHMs cannot only track all expenses but also bank money for rainy days, family vacations and even college funds.

-If you're spending all of your time watching every penny go in and every penny go out, you can't possibly be providing for your family in a way that's positive and healthy.
+If you're spending all of your time watching every penny go in, and every penny goes out, you can't possibly be providing for your family in a way that's positive and healthy.
 Surely that corner cutting is making the family suffer.

 Yes, families with one parent at home do cut corners but every family, even those with two working parents, should be looking for ways to pinch pennies.
 Households with one parent staying home do have to be extra cautious with their family's money.
 That doesn't mean you have to raid the local fast food joint for 100 ketchup packets you can squeeze into a bottle at home or split the two-ply toilet paper into one-ply TP to get a better bang for your buck.
 While SAHMs continually monitor the family's finances, they also find new ways to stretch the family's one paycheck without everyone feeling deprived.